-If you love pumpkin, this delicious gluten free pumpkin donut recipe will become your new favorite pumpkin recipe to make.
+If you love pumpkin, this delicious gluten-free pumpkin donut recipe will become your new favorite pumpkin recipe.
 They are full of delicious pumpkin and fall flavors.
-I share simple directions to make these donuts in a donut maker or baked in a donut pan!
+I share simple directions to make these homemade donuts in a donut maker or baked in a donut pan!

 Something about the sweet earthiness of pumpkin makes me want to use it more when the weather begins to cool.
 Our weather in the Bay Area has transitioned to cool mornings and evenings yet hot afternoons.
 It is the perfect time for pumpkin recipes.

-Check out all of my delicious Gluten Free Donuts recipes for even more donut love!
+Check out all of my delicious Gluten Free Donut recipes for even more donut love!

-• There is very low amount of sugar in this donut recipe.
-There is only ½ cup of coconut sugar.
-Another benefit to using coconut sugar is that it is low glycemic.
+- There is a very low amount of sugar in this donut recipe.
+There is only 1/2 cup of coconut sugar.
+Another benefit of coconut sugar is that it is low in glycemic content.

 This is a great homemade gluten free pumpkin donut recipe for fall that your whole family will love.
 The donuts are moist and full of sweet pumpkin flavor.
 If you are looking for more fall desserts, try these Gluten Free Caramel Apple Donuts!